Universality for two-dimensional critical cellular automata: Approximately internally filled sets

-completing the proof of the observation, and hence the lemma. \end{proof}
+where the implicit constant depends on $\kappa$ and $\hat{D}$.
+This proves the second observation, and completes the proof of the lemma. \end{proof}

-The algorithm also admits the following extremal result, which says that the number of initial $\alpha$-clusters in an $\alpha$-covered droplet must be at least linear in the diameter of the droplet.
-It is precisely because of the existence of this result that we use the $\alpha$-covering algorithm in the balanced setting, rather than the spanning algorithm defined below, for which there is no correspondingly strong extremal lemma.
+The algorithm also allows us to prove the following extremal result, which says that the number of initial $\alpha$-clusters in an $\alpha$-covered droplet must be at least linear in the diameter of the droplet.
+This lemma is the reason why we use the $\alpha$-covering algorithm in the balanced setting, rather than the spanning algorithm (Definition~\ref{de:spanalg}), for which there is no correspondingly strong extremal lemma.

 \begin{lemma}[Extremal lemma for $\alpha$-covered droplets] Let $D$ be an $\alpha$-covered droplet.
 Then $D \cap A$ contains $\Omega\big(\diam(D)\big)$ disjoint $\alpha$-clusters. \end{lemma}